How Payments Are Applied

 If you continually make payments late and pay more interest than your repayment plan originally set forth, your monthly payment amount may increase so that your loan pays off within the term of the loan.

-What if I underpay or overpay my monthly payment?
+What if I underpay or overpay my monthly payment (non-conforming payment)?

 The amount of your payment in relation to the amount due affects future payments.